CODE OF CONDUCT FOR HARBOUR USERS

 Use of Harbour services and facilities, including (but not limited to) berthing, mooring and use of the Launching Facility, is subject to users complying with this Code.
 The Commissioners “have power to make the use of services and facilities provided by them subject to such terms and conditions as they think fit … “, (s.
 40, Harbours Act 1964).

-The Harbour Master, and his deputies, have a duty to manage the harbour on behalf of the Commissioners.
+The Harbour Master and his deputies, have a duty to manage the harbour on behalf of the Commissioners.
 The Bye-Laws make it an offence to “obstruct, interrupt, hinder, threaten or insult the Harbour Master in the execution of his duty”.
 The Commissioners will enforce this if required.

 Harbour Master

-Harbour Office, Harbour Road, Seahouses, Northumberland, NE68 7RN
+Harbour Office, Harbour Road, SEAHOUSES, Northumberland, NE68 7RN

-01665 720 033 | 07950 556 427 | nshc@btconnect.com
+01665 720033 | 07483 126221 | harbourmaster@nsh.org.uk

 Image: Plan showing area of Responsibility of the Harbour